Neurone/reMarkable/README.md

 ## Automatically change your poweroff and suspend screens every 5 minutes

-1. Connect to your reMarkable via ssh and copy this repo your home folder, i.e. I put all artifacts under `/home/root/customization`
+1. Connect to your reMarkable via ssh and copy this repo into your home folder, i.e. I put all artifacts under `/home/root/customization`

 2. Create dedicated folders for your scripts and images
 ```bash